w3f/polkadot-wiki/docs/learn/learn-assets.md

 ## Fungible Assets

-Fungible assets are those that are interchangeable, i.e. one unit is equivalent to any other unit for the purposes of claiming the underlying item. {{ polkadot: Statemint :polkadot }}
+Fungible assets are interchangeable, i.e. one unit is equivalent to any other unit for the purposes of claiming the underlying item. {{ polkadot: Statemint :polkadot }}
 {{ kusama: Statemine :kusama }} represents fungible assets in the [Assets pallet](https://crates.parity.io/pallet_assets/index.html).
 For those familiar with the ERC20 standard, this pallet presents a similar interface.
 However, the logic is encoded directly in the chain's runtime.
-As such, operations are not gas metered and instead are benchmarked upon every release, leading to efficient execution and stable transaction fees.
+Operations are not gas metered and instead are benchmarked upon every release, leading to efficient execution and stable transaction fees.

 ### Creation and Management